 Bill Inspired by Recent Spate of Imposters Caught on Video Impersonating Military Personnel

-(TRENTON) – The Assembly panel on military affairs released legislation on Thursday sponsored by Assembly Democrats Vince Mazzeo, Bob Andrzejczak, Joseph Lagana, Raj Mukherji, Cleopatra Tucker and Carmelo G. Garcia to crack down on individuals who demean members of the U.S. Armed Forces by falsely impersonating veterans or active duty military in order to try and receive various perks gained final legislative approval on Monday.
+Assembly approved legislation sponsored by Assembly Democrats Vince Mazzeo, Bob Andrzejczak, Joseph Lagana, Raj Mukherji, Cleopatra Tucker and Carmelo G. Garcia to crack down on individuals who demean members of the U.S. Armed Forces by falsely impersonating veterans or active duty military in order to try and receive various perks gained final legislative approval on Monday.

 The bill, which now heads to the governor’s desk, was inspired by recent reports of a growing trend in which veterans and active-duty troops record people they believe are faking military service, often times to try and receive various perks, and post the results on social media.
 In one of the most recent videos, which has received nearly five million hits on YouTube, a veteran at the Oxford Valley Mall in Pennsylvania questions a man in army fatigues who claims to have served in Afghanistan and Iraq as a member of the elite Army Rangers, but clearly appears unfamiliar with proper military protocol.

 “Anyone who attempts to obtain any financial benefit or perks by knowingly lying about their military or veteran status really stoops to a new low,” said Mazzeo (D-Atlantic).
 “These examples of Stolen Valor demean those who have served in the military and those who have sacrificed and lost their lives in defense of our nation.
 It is my hope that this legislation and its harsh penalties will help dissuade anyone from continuing this heinous practice.”

-“The invaluable experience and knowledge of military men and women cannot be easily duplicated,” said Lagana (D-Bergen, Passaic).
-“There should be a penalty those who try to impersonate them and take advantage of military perks and benefits offered in New Jersey.”
+“The invaluable experience and knowledge of military men and women cannot be easily duplicated,” said Lagana (D-Bergen/Passaic).
+“There should be a penalty for those who try to impersonate them and take advantage of military perks and benefits offered in New Jersey.”

 “Service men and women put their lives on the line in the most dangerous of situations to protect our freedoms here and abroad,” said Mukherji (D-Hudson).
 “Impersonation of a soldier is nothing to take lightly.
 Men and women have earned their status as members of the U.S. Armed Force and must be given the respect and honor they deserve for their service.”